madblog/config.example.yaml

 # home_link: https://myblog.example.com/home

-# These can also be specified via the MADBLOG_EXTERNAL_LINKS environment
+# Can also be specified via MADBLOG_EXTERNAL_LINKS environment variable as a

 # external_links: